If you've been out of the military LESS than a year

-If you served in the Air Force, Army, Navy or Marine Corps less than a year ago and believe you are owed money, you need to start the claim process through your former pay office.
+If you served in the Air Force, Army, Navy or Marine Corps less than a year ago and believe they owe you money, start the claim process through your former pay office.

 How to file a claim

-If you served in the Air Force, Army, Navy, or Marine Corps more than a year ago and believe you are owed money, use DD Form 827 to submit your claim.
+If you served in the Air Force, Army, Navy, or Marine Corps more than a year ago and believe they owe you money, use DD Form 827 to submit your claim.
 The burden is on you to establish the liability of the United States.
-The DD Form 827 is preferred, but not required.
+It's best to submit DD Form 827, but it isn't required.
 Just make sure that your claim is legible and includes: